 Serif fonts have sub-categories in most classification systems.
 Here are a few that recur in most classification systems.

-- Renaissance, or old style faces, such as Garamond or Palatino.
-Also called garalde, these faces show almost no variation in thickness.
+- Renaissance, or old style typefaces, such as Garamond or Palatino.
+Also called garalde, these typefaces show almost no variation in thickness.
 Terminal balls are non-existent.

-- Baroque or transitional faces, such as Baskerville or Times Roman.
+- Baroque or transitional typefaces, such as Baskerville or Times Roman.
 These have greater variations in thickness.

-- Classicist, didone, or modern faces.
+- Classicist, didone, or modern typefaces.
 These are created according to geometrically precise norms, and show a great variation in thickness.
 Examples include Bodoni, Didot and Walbaum.

-- Slab serif faces such as Rockwell or Memphis.
+- Slab serif typefaces such as Rockwell or Memphis.
 These are characterized by slabby or blocky serifs.

 Graphic designer in Bozeman, MT.
-He created some nice posters that explain the different features of typefaces as well as the classification of types: Anatomy, [continued], Modern faces, Old style faces, Sans serif, Slab serif, Transitional faces.
+He created some nice posters that explain the different features of typefaces as well as the classification of types: Anatomy, [continued], Modern typefaces, Old style typefaces, Sans serif, Slab serif, Transitional typefaces.
 [Google]